spawnmarvel/quickguides/eventhub/Readme.md

 ### Concepts

+Queue

 * Messages are sent to and received from queues.
 Queues store messages until the receiving application is available to receive and process them.
 * Messages in queues are ordered and timestamped on arrival.
 Once the broker accepts the message, the message is always held durably in triple-redundant storage, spread across availability zones if the namespace is zone-enabled. * Service Bus keeps messages in memory or volatile storage until they've been reported by the client as accepted.

+Note: For a comparison of Service Bus queues with Storage queues, see https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted

 https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview